FossCrunch/Pro/_posts/Science/2018-05-16-NASA's new mission to send Helicopter to Our Neighbour Red Planet.md

 <blockquote class="blockquote">
   <p class="mb-0">“The altitude record for a helicopter flying here on Earth is about <strong>40,000 feet</strong> (12,200 meters).
 The atmosphere of Mars is only one percent that of Earth, so when our helicopter is on the <a href="https://en.wikipedia.org/wiki/Martian_surface" target="_blank">Martian surface</a>, it's already at the Earth equivalent of <strong>100,000 feet </strong>(30,480 meters) up,”
 </p>
-  <footer class="blockquote-footer">- Said Mimi Aung, the Mars Helicopter project manager at NASA's Jet Propulsion Laboratory</footer>
+  <footer class="blockquote-footer">Said Mimi Aung, the Mars Helicopter project manager at NASA's Jet Propulsion Laboratory</footer>
 </blockquote>

 <p>The mars helicopter is equipped with <strong>Lithium-ion batteries </strong>which will be charged by <strong>solar cells</strong>, included a heating mechanism to keep it warm through the cold Martian nights.</p>